rnagpal991/CodeMates7_Fall22/dinner/readme.md

 3. Simmer for 5 minutes on low heat.
 4. Add 1 tbs garlic powder, 1/2 tsp salt, 1/2 tsp black pepper, and 2 cups of parmesan cheese to the skillet and whisk until cheese has melted.
 5. Serve the sauce over cooked pasta and top with 2tbs of chopped parsley.
+6. Serve with extra parmesan cheese a gusto.

 ### Notes: